MeierTobias/eth-analysis-3/README.md

 ```
 to `.vscode/settings.json`

+## Specialties when using macOS
+This repository is configured for Git [LFS](https://git-lfs.com/) (Large File Storage).
+If you don't already have it installed run `brew install git-lfs` or check the linked website to install it.

 ## Contributing

 Feel free to fork this repository and create a pull request to integrate your corrections and extensions.